eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 1. In **File** -> **Open Folder...** select the folder with the HLASM sources.
 An example workspace is provided in the folder `example_workspace`.
 2. Open any HLASM source file (note that HLASM does not have a standard filename extension) or create a new file.
 3. If the auto-detection of HLASM language does not recognize the file, set it manually in the bottom-right corner of the VS Code window.
 4. The extension is now enabled on the open file.
-If you have macro definitions in separate files or use the COPY instruction, you need to set up a workspace.
+If you have macro definitions in separate files or use the COPY instruction, you must set up a workspace.

 ### Setting Up a Multi-File Project Environment

-External files are usually accessed during HLASM evaluation (e.g. due to use of HLASM COPY instruction or due to used macro definitions in external libraries).
-The source code interpreter in the HLASM Extension needs to be set up correctly to be able to find the same files as the HLASM assembler program.
+External files are usually accessed during HLASM evaluation (e.g. when the HLASM COPY instruction is used, or when macros are defined in external libraries).
+The source code interpreter in the HLASM Language Support extension must be set up correctly to be able to find the same files as the HLASM assembler program.

 To do this, set up two configuration files — `proc_grps.json` and `pgm_conf.json`.
 Follow these steps: